karlospn/mytechramblings-site-source-code/content/posts/trying-out-the-built-in-container-support-for-the-dotnet-7-sdk.md

 ---
 title: "Trying out the built-in container support for the .NET SDK"
 date: 2022-11-22T13:01:13+01:00
-tags: ["dotnet", "containers", "aws", "devops", "azure"]
+tags: ["dotnet", "docker", "containers", "aws", "devops", "azure"]
-description: "A few months ago the built-in container support for the .NET 7 SDK was announced.
-In this post I'll put this feature to test, I'll try to migrate an application that contains a rather complex Dockerfile to a new version that uses the container support feature."
+description: "A few months ago the built-in container support for the .NET SDK was announced.
+In this post I'll put this feature to test, I'll try to migrate from an application that contains a rather complex Dockerfile to a new version that has no Dockerfile and instead uses the container support feature."
 draft: true
 ---

 > **Just show me the code!**
 > As always, if you don’t care about the post I have uploaded the source code on my [Github](https://github.com/karlospn/trying-out-the-built-in-container-support-for-the-dotnet-7-sdk).

 A few months ago the built-in container support for the .NET SDK was announced.
-This feature allows us to containerize our application using the ``dotnet publish`` command, with no need of having to write any kind of ``Dockerfile``.
+This feature allows us to containerize our application using the ``dotnet publish`` command, with no need of having to write a  ``Dockerfile``.

-To make this approach work we just have to add a series of properties in the application project file (.csproj), install the ``Microsoft.NET.Build.Containers`` NuGet package, run the ``dotnet publish`` command and the output artifact will be a container image of your app.
+To make the container support work we just have to add a series of properties in the application project file (.csproj), install the ``Microsoft.NET.Build.Containers`` package and run the ``dotnet publish`` command, the output artifact will be a container image of our app.

 I've been wanting to try this new feature for quite a while, but I don't want to use it with a simple "Hello World" .NET app, because I know that it will work well with it.

-Instead, **I'll try to migrate an application that contains a rather "complex" ``Dockerfile`` to a new version that uses the container support feature**.
+Instead, **I decided that I'll try to migrate an app that has a rather "complex" ``Dockerfile`` to a new version that has no ``Dockerfile`` and instead uses the container support feature**.

 # **Application & Dockerfile**